Anita Mason: Background

 Anita France Mason was born in Bristol, England on 30 July 1942.
 She was an only child.
 Her mother was a housewife, and her father worked at a factory that manufactured aircraft engines.
 She attended The Red Maids' School, in Bristol.
 After studying English at Oxford University, Mason eventually began writing after periods spent working in publishing, journalism and organic farming.
-Mason is the author of eight novels to date, as well as a number of short stories.
+Mason is the author of eight novels as well as a number of short stories.
 Mason is also the editor of Frome Hundred (2004), a collection of articles, poems and stories contributed by people from the area of Frome (Somerset, UK) at a number of writing workshops.
 Anita Mason died of polymyositis in Bristol on 8 September 2020.

 At the time of her death, Mason had written three short novels that remain unpublished.
 These were Chuichui, set in contemporary Haiti, Suppose, set in contemporary Israel, and Andromeda, a dystopian tale set in south-west England that follows the consequences of the mass suicide of animals.